ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

  2. Presence of noise and artifacts in the data disturbs learning brain patterns during ictal cases.
  3. Inconsistency in seizure activitation among different patients also hinders pattern learning.

-Following a structed data science pipeline, our objective is to build a binary classification model to determine whether or not a patient is epileptic given EEG data.
+Following a structured data science pipeline, our objective is to build a binary classification model to determine whether or not a patient is epileptic given EEG data.

 ---------
 ## Data